rcarrata/rcarrata.github.io/_posts/2021-11-12-egress-firewall.md

 rtt min/avg/max/mdev = 8.010/8.489/8.969/0.479 ms
 ```

-this works like a charm because the IP 8.8.8.8 it's allowed in our EgressFirewall object definition, and the Egress Firewall allow this communication.
+This works like a charm because the IP 8.8.8.8 is allowed in our EgressFirewall object definition, and the Egress Firewall allows this communication.

 * Test ICMP / Ping to Cloudfare DNS IPs: